bogdan-szabo-sociomantic/ocean-1/README.rst

   time_t UNIX timestamp value.

 ``ocean.text.regex.PCRE``
-  Added a class (CompiledRegex) which can be used to compile a regex pattern once and use it to perform multiple searches.
+  * Added a class (CompiledRegex) which can be used to compile a regex pattern once and use it to perform multiple searches.
 (Previously the pattern was compiled every time a search was performed.)
+  * Added a field which can set the maximum complexity limit of a regex search.
+    If the limit is exceeded, the search is aborted.
+This can be useful to control the amount of time spent performing a search.

 v1.7 (2013-09-06)
 -----------------